The Other (comic book storyline): Act One

 Peter Parker (aka Spider-Man) has recently been having black outs, dizzy spells, and enigmatic dreams, which includes Morlun, Kraven the Hunter, frogs, Uncle Ben, and spidery imagery.
 In confronting a new villain calling himself Tracer who is robbing a bank, Spider-Man suffers a bullet wound to the shoulder.
 Tracer escapes, while Peter goes to see Dr. Castillo, a doctor recommended to him by Captain America, who treats Peter's wound and takes a blood test.
-Dr. Castillo later informs Peter that he is dying, which Peter relates to his wife, Mary Jane Watson-Parker.
+Castillo later informs Peter that he is dying, which Peter relates to his wife, Mary Jane Watson.

 Later, May Parker, who wakes up from a strange dream and, after being yelled at by an emotional Peter, goes to the kitchen and finds Tracer.
 Tracer tells her that he is a reserve Avenger who is there to watch over her.
 During their conversation, he tells May that he is a machine god; in the same way that humans created gods, machines created him.
 Meanwhile, Spider-Man is fighting Tracer's robot followers in the city when his powers start to fail.
 Morlun confronts him and tells Peter that he would rather watch Peter deteriorate than fight him.
 Spider-Man returns home and, finding Tracer, attacks him.
 However, Tracer assesses his health and refuses to fight him in his current state.
 Peter becomes enraged at Tracer's nonchalant attitude about his plans to kill Aunt May, and strangles Tracer to death.
 His skin melts away to reveal a machine body.
 After this, Peter tells Aunt May what is wrong with him.